kovacevicselma/kovacevicselma/README.md

-# Hey there! 👋 I'm Selma Kovačević
+# Hey there! 👋 I'm Selma

 I am a passionate coder and a student at the Faculty of Information Technologies in Mostar.